Pouja/configuring-esm/docs/blog.md

 As explained in the CommonJS section, each file is executed before imported and wrapped by NodeJS.
 That means when you import a barrel file, NodeJS will go through each file mentioned there, then it will read each require call, load that file etc.
 When your program is large enough, or you node_modules folder is large enough, this will impact any framework or library you are using.
+With ESM you still have the same issue, ECMAScript does not verify if a imported module has side effects or not.
+It will always evaluate all top level expressions in a module, even if you only import a single function.

 Take `jest` for example, it will go through all those files before it even runs any test function.
 I have seen cases where it took 20+ seconds before running the first file, even when most files were not even used.
-But due to extensive usage of barrel files all those files were executed and transpiled.
+But due to extensive usage of barrel files all those files were transipled and then executed.
-Even when you use ESM, `jest` still has to transpile or compile your typescript files to javascript files.
 By eliminating some of those barrel files, I was able to reduce the start time to 5 seconds.

 If you use your barrel files sparingly or if you program is not large, you are good to go.

-### Bundling
-In the default case of `esbuild` and `webpack` it will not treeshake any unused re-exported value.
-That is due to the possible side effects a file can have.

-### Side Effects
+### Bundle Size
 What is considered a side effect?
 Take the following [file](https://github.com/Pouja/configuring-esm/blob/main/barrel-file/src/lib/load-dotenv.ts):
 ```typescript